NewAlexandria/leadership_readme/career-ladder.md

 Today, at least, that is not our culture.
 Yet it is good to remember that Amazon and many other large firms have identified a value with interviewing and reviewing using carefully crafted scoring systems.
 'Scout badges' may yet return.

+## Summary skills

+Deeply granular assessments are more ideal for differentiating areas of strength, and giving very targeted mentorship and support.
+The same can also cause overload.

+A simplified version of skills assessment usually covers these four areas:

+* tech quality
+* collaboration
+* execution
+* org quality

+Any organization in a company can reuse these by relating 'tech' quality to any use of tools to speed up workflow and delivery.
+All code is essentially tools for automation.

 ## Pivotal Practices
 ### Architecture